 The key benefit of the Genesis Energy solar package is to offset your energy usage in your home.
 If you do produce excess energy then that is sent to the grid and (depending on your energy retailer) you may be given a credit on your electricity bill or paid directly for that excess energy.
 Please note that New Zealand energy retailers are not obligated to purchase electricity from private solar power systems, and your retailer’s terms and conditions could therefore change at any time.
 Please check with your retailer to see what they currently offer.
 Genesis Energy currently offers around 6c/kWh through our HomeGen programme – separate terms and conditions apply to HomeGen and these are available at Genesis Energy.

 No, you don’t even have to be a Genesis Energy customer.
 However, Genesis Energy electricity customers get $500 off the full price of their solar package.
 If you are interested in switching your electricity to Genesis Energy, check out our current offers.
+The $500 Genesis Energy discount is not available with any other solar offer.

 We will send a specialist assessor to assess whether the structural and electrical components of your home are suitable for the installation of the System.
 The assessment may require our assessor to climb onto your roof and into your ceiling cavity (roof space), as well as assess the electrical wiring of the house.
 You need to be present at the house during the visit.
 In preparation for the visit, please ensure that any dogs are restrained and that the roof space is easily accessible.